Miles Morales: Creation

 The concept of an African American Spider-Man was first discussed a few months before the November 2008 election of Barack Obama as President of the United States.
 Marvel Comics' then-editor-in-chief Axel Alonso describes the catalyst, "When we were planning 'Ultimatum,' we realized that we were standing at the brink of America electing its first African-American President and we acknowledged that maybe it was time to take a good look at one of our icons."

-This new Spider-Man would replace Parker as Spider-Man only in Ultimate Marvel, an imprint whose storyline is set in a universe separate from the mainstream Marvel universe, in which Marvel's characters were reimagined for a 21st-century audience.
-The replacement of Ultimate Peter Parker was considered as a possible part of the 2008–09 "Ultimatum" story arc that restructured much of the Ultimate Marvel universe, but those early thoughts were abandoned because the story for that character had not yet been developed.
+Marvel created Ultimate Marvel in 2000 as an imprint whose continuity is set in a universe separate from the mainstream Marvel universe, in which Marvel's characters were reimagined for a 21st-century audience.
+Brian Michael Bendis had written Ultimate Spider-Man since 2000.
+The replacement of the Spider-Man of that continuity was considered as a part of the 2008–09 "Ultimatum" story arc that restructured much of the Ultimate Marvel universe, but those early thoughts were abandoned because the story for that character had not yet been developed.
 When Marvel's editorial staff decided that the Ultimate universe's Peter Parker would be killed in the 2011 storyline "Death of Spider-Man", the character Miles Morales was created.
-Although Morales is the first black Spider-Man, he marks the second time a Latino character has taken the Spider-Man identity.
-Miguel O'Hara, who is of Mexican and Irish descent, was the title character in the 1990s series Spider-Man 2099.
+Although Morales is the first black Spider-Man, he marks the second time a Latino character has taken the Spider-Man identity: Miguel O'Hara, who is of Mexican and Irish descent, was the title character in the 1990s series Spider-Man 2099.